iShares Core S&P Small-Cap ETF (NYSEARCA:IJR) Sets New 52-Week High at $104.18

-iShares Core S&P Small-Cap ETF (NYSEARCA:IJR)’s share price hit a new 52-week high during mid-day trading on Monday .
-The company traded as high as $104.18 and last traded at $104.14, with a volume of 61879 shares changing hands.
+Shares of iShares Core S&P Small-Cap ETF (NYSEARCA:IJR) reached a new 52-week high during trading on Monday .
+The stock traded as high as $104.18 and last traded at $104.14, with a volume of 61879 shares traded.
 The stock had previously closed at $102.93.

-Institutional investors have recently made changes to their positions in the company.
-BEAM Asset Management LLC purchased a new stake in iShares Core S&P Small-Cap ETF during the 4th quarter valued at $1,137,000.
-Condor Capital Management boosted its position in iShares Core S&P Small-Cap ETF by 4.7% during the 4th quarter.
-Condor Capital Management now owns 85,684 shares of the exchange traded fund’s stock valued at $7,874,000 after buying an additional 3,850 shares during the period.
-Vishria Bird Financial Group LLC boosted its position in iShares Core S&P Small-Cap ETF by 3,406.6% during the 4th quarter.
-Vishria Bird Financial Group LLC now owns 133,285 shares of the exchange traded fund’s stock valued at $12,249,000 after buying an additional 129,484 shares during the period.
-Whittier Trust Co. of Nevada Inc. lifted its position in shares of iShares Core S&P Small-Cap ETF by 12.6% in the 4th quarter.
-Whittier Trust Co. of Nevada Inc. now owns 137,087 shares of the exchange traded fund’s stock worth $12,599,000 after purchasing an additional 15,380 shares during the period.
-Finally, Strategic Wealth Management Group LLC lifted its position in shares of iShares Core S&P Small-Cap ETF by 6.1% in the 4th quarter.
-Strategic Wealth Management Group LLC now owns 21,947 shares of the exchange traded fund’s stock worth $2,017,000 after purchasing an additional 1,266 shares during the period.
+A number of hedge funds have recently modified their holdings of IJR.
+BEAM Asset Management LLC acquired a new stake in shares of iShares Core S&P Small-Cap ETF in the 4th quarter worth approximately $1,137,000.
+Condor Capital Management lifted its position in shares of iShares Core S&P Small-Cap ETF by 4.7% in the 4th quarter.
+Condor Capital Management now owns 85,684 shares of the exchange traded fund’s stock valued at $7,874,000 after acquiring an additional 3,850 shares in the last quarter.
+West Financial Advisors LLC purchased a new stake in shares of iShares Core S&P Small-Cap ETF in the 4th quarter valued at approximately $81,000.
+Allen Investment Management LLC lifted its position in shares of iShares Core S&P Small-Cap ETF by 305.6% in the 4th quarter.
+Allen Investment Management LLC now owns 14,667 shares of the exchange traded fund’s stock valued at $1,348,000 after acquiring an additional 11,051 shares in the last quarter.
+Finally, Vishria Bird Financial Group LLC lifted its position in shares of iShares Core S&P Small-Cap ETF by 3,406.6% in the 4th quarter.
+Vishria Bird Financial Group LLC now owns 133,285 shares of the exchange traded fund’s stock valued at $12,249,000 after acquiring an additional 129,484 shares in the last quarter.

 iShares Core S&P Small-Cap ETF, formerly iShares S&P SmallCap 600 Index Fund, seeks investment results that correspond generally to the price and yield performance of the Standard & Poor’s SmallCap 600 Index (the Index).
 The Index measures the performance of publicly traded securities in the small-capitalization sector of the United States equity market.